Life as a... · May 13, 2016

-It’s 9.15pm on a Monday evening and my alarm clock has just sounded for the fourth time.
-Fortunately, I am staying in rented accommodation near to the hospital where I work, and I don’t have to think what to wear today (it’s a choice of different coloured scrubs!), so I make it into work in time for my 10 pm shift.
+It’s 9.15pm on a Monday evening and my alarm clock just rang for the fourth time.
+Fortunately I rent an accommodation near the hospital where I work and I don’t have to waste time thinking about what to wear today (it’s a never-ending choice of different colour scrubs), so I make it into work on time for my 10pm shift.

-As usual on my walk to work, I get the pre-shift trepidation, wondering how busy the Emergency Department will be tonight.
-I count three ambulances parked in the ambulance bay outside the hospital and take a breath – that doesn’t bode too badly.
-Of course, walking through the waiting room demonstrates that there is a host of ‘walking wounded’, who have come to the hospital by means other than an ambulance.
-I smile at the receptionists and the streaming nurse, who prioritises patients for triage and walk upstairs to leave my coat in the staff room.
-Someone has left buns for the night shift team – a welcome thought for break time!
-I walk downstairs on to the ‘shop floor’ and the consultant on duty’s eyes light up and I am handed a set of notes for the next patient who needs to be seen.
-The consultant will be on the shop floor until midnight and I scan the room to identify my other colleagues on the night shift, heaving a sigh of relief to see my two favourite seniors, who keep me calm in the midst of the most hectic night shifts.
+Someone’s left buns for the night shift team - a welcome thought for break time.
+I walk downstairs to the ‘shop floor’ and the consultant on duty’s eyes light up.
+I am handed a set of notes for the next patient who needs to be seen.
+The consultant will be on the shop floor until midnight and I scan the room to identify my other colleagues on the night shift, heaving a sigh of relief to see my two favourite seniors who always keep me calm in the midst of the most hectic night shifts.

-I go to see the first patient, who is an elderly lady with shortness of breath.
-She does not speak English but her son is with her, translating for us, and I am reassured that she is able to talk in full sentences.
-She has a background of heart failure and it seems like this is another flare-up.
+I see my first patient, an elderly lady with shortness of breath, who doesn’t speak English but has brought her son with her who is translating for us.
+After a short conversation with the two, I am reassured that she is able to talk in full sentences.
+She has a background of heart failure and the episode that she’s presented with seems like another flare-up.

-The nurse has already started her on oxygen and I prescribe something to reduce the amount of fluid in her lungs which is causing her breathlessness.
-Given her frailty and multiple health issues, I decide to ask the medical team to see her, as I think she needs to be observed overnight to ensure her symptoms improve.
-I bleep the medical SHO – she has had eight referrals already since her handover at 9pm, so I reassure her that I will review the patient before she is transferred to a-ward.
+The nurse has already started her on oxygen and I prescribe something to reduce the amount of fluid in her lungs that’s causing her breathlessness.
+Given her frailty and multiple health issues, I ask the medical team to see her, as I think she needs to be observed overnight to ensure her symptoms improve.
+I bleep the medical SHO – she has had eight referrals already since her handover at 9pm, so I reassure her that I will review the patient before she is transferred to a ward.

-A nurse approaches me to review an ECG of a patient who had an earlier episode of chest pain, which has now resolved.
-The ECG shows an electrical pattern called left bundle branch block, which may be significant, if new.
-To check if it was present on earlier ECGs I enter the patient’s details into the computer and wait for scanned copies of old notes to come up – a very helpful IT system for locating old notes in a speedy fashion.
-The current ECG is no different to the old, fortunately, so no need to start any immediate treatment, until the patient has been properly assessed.
+A nurse approaches me to review the ECG of a patient with an earlier episode of, now resolved, chest pain.
+The ECG shows an electrical pattern called left bundle branch block, which can be significant if new.
+In order to check if this was present on earlier ECGs, I enter the patient’s details into the computer and wait for scanned copies of old notes to come up.
+Fortunately, the result is not life-threatening, with the current ECG being no different from the old ones, so there’s no need to start any immediate treatment until the patient is properly worked up.

 My next patient has had too much to drink and is throwing up.
-He has a needle phobia and is reluctant to let me put a cannula into his vein for fluids and an anti-sickness injection.
-One of the healthcare assistants helps me to distract him by chatting about the latest football scores.
-The senior doctors on duty are busy dealing with a cardiac arrest in the resus area, so I go to find the next patient.
-Unfortunately, there are no free cubicles to see them in.
-The nurse in charge is as busy as ever trying to sort out those coming in, going home and those being transferred to the ward.
-There are three patients on ambulance trolleys waiting for a cubicle space to free up, so in the meantime, I take their blood and order basic tests such as X-rays.
+He has a needle phobia and is reluctant to let me put a cannula in his vein for fluids and an anti-sickness injection.
+One of the healthcare assistants helps me distract him by chatting about the latest football scores.
+While the senior doctors on duty are busy dealing with a cardiac arrest in the resus area, I go to find the next patient, but unfortunately, there are no free cubicles to see them in.
+The nurse in charge is busy trying to sort out all the patients coming in, going home and those transferring to the ward.
+There are three patients on ambulance trolleys waiting for a cubicle space to free up, so in the meantime, I take their bloods and order basic tests such as X-rays.

-One of the psychiatric liaison nurses approaches me to ask if I could do a physical examination on his patient, who had presented with lacerations to her forearms.
-I use the interview room where she has been assessed in order to examine and treat her wounds, and the psychiatric nurse discharges her with follow-up the next day.
-The consultant calls me back to the shop floor – a cubicle had opened up and I am now able to see one of the patients from the ambulance trolleys.
-She is a lady in her early eighties and has a severe infection.
-I start her on IV fluids and antibiotics and refer her to the medical team.
-My next patient presents with an eye problem and is able to go home with antibiotic ointment after a slit-lamp examination.
+One of the psychiatric liaison nurses asks me if I could do a physical examination on his patient, who has presented with lacerations to her forearms.
+I use an interview room to examine and treat her wounds, as all cubicles are still occupied, and the psychiatric nurse discharges her with follow-up the next day.
+The consultant calls me back to the shop floor – a cubicle has opened up and I can now see one of the ambulance trolley patients.
+It’s a lady in her early eighties with a severe infection, whom I start on IV fluids and antibiotics and refer to the medical team.
+My next patient presents with an eye problem who is able to go home soon with antibiotic ointment after a slit-lamp examination.

-One of the registrars calls for me from the main desk – she needs an extra pair of hands for a log roll, to examine a patient’s spine who has been in a road traffic accident.
-Two nurses and a paramedic join us to assist.
-The patient complains of nausea so we keep him on his side with a basin at the ready while the nurse draws up an anti-sickness injection.
-In view of the mechanism of his injuries the patient is sent for a CT scan of his head and neck to ensure that the impact hasn’t caused a bleed to the brain or a fracture of his cervical spine.
-I go to reassess the lady with the shortness of breath to find that she had improved and is able to be transferred to the ward.
-I bring the good news to the nurse in charge who smiles and immediately starts organising for the next patient to take her place.
+One of the registrars calls me from the main desk in need of an extra pair of hands for a log roll in order to examine a patient’s spine who has been in a road traffic accident.
+Further two nurses and a paramedic join us to assist.
+The patient complains of nausea, so we keep him on his side with a basin nearby, while the nurse draws up an anti-sickness injection.
+We send the patient for a head and neck CT scan to ensure that the impact from the accident hasn’t caused a brain haemorrhage or a fracture to his cervical spine.
+I then go to reassess the dyspnoea patient, who’s improved by now and can be transferred to the ward.
+I bring the good news to the nurse in charge who smiles and immediately starts organising the next patient to take her place.

-My registrar approaches me with a smile and says that over 335 patients have come into the department since 9am that morning – that’s a lot of patients for a hospital which only has 500 inpatient beds.
-He sends me on my break (A&E is one of the few medical departments where doctors have their break times protected) and I go upstairs to hopefully score one of the leftover buns – I am in luck!
-Another colleague comes into the staff room and we chat about how busy the department has been in the last few months, and how we are always amazed that somehow it keeps ticking over and managing patients within the 4 hour time slot that we are allocated before they have to move on from the department – either sent home, or moved on to a ward.
+My registrar approaches me to say that over 335 patients have been admitted to the department since 9am – a huge amount of patients for a hospital with only 500 inpatient beds.
+He then sends me on my break (emergency medicine is one of the few specialties, in which doctors have their break times protected) and I go upstairs hoping to score one of the leftover buns – I am in luck!
+Another colleague comes into the staff room and we chat about how busy the department has been in the last few months.